sachinb20/lerobot_dip_processing/README.md

 ### 6. Download Policy Weights

-Download the pre-trained policy from Hugging Face:
+We have uploaded the policy weights to Hugging Face:

 ```bash
 # Using huggingface-cli